jjvanzon/Circular-Language-Spec/broader-view/errors-and-warnings-broader-view.md

 Errors & Warnings,
 Handling Functional Errors,

 There is one more thing that isn’t handled.
 Functional errors.
 Methods are usually programmed and then tested before they are published.
-A method that does not produce a run time error, may alter data incorrectly, even though nothing went wrong according to the computer.
+A method that might not produce a run time error, may alter data incorrectly, even though nothing went wrong according to the computer.
 That is called a functional error.
 Unhandled functional errors could ruin data.
 This is one flaw in the highly active environment in which methods could be published before they are properly tested.

 JJ